Visyond/website-hugo/site/content/pricings/pricing-page-new.md

               limitTooltip: >-
                 The number of scenarios you can create in each of your projects.
           planCardDescription: >-
-            Get all the tools from the get-go.
+            Ultimate value and all features right from the start.
-          planCardTitle: Small
+          planCardTitle: Start
-          planCardLabelColor: '#e8e8e8'
+          planCardLabelColor: '#b3ebff'
           planCardPriceColor: '#383e4d'

-        - PricePrimary: $21
+        - PricePrimary: $25
           PricePrimaryPeriod: >-
             / month
-          priceBillingNote: Billed annually - $250
+          priceBillingNote: or $250 / year
           # priceBillingNote: 'or <span>$250</span> / year'
           cardButton:
             cardButtonText: Get started